Xujiayao/Discord-MC-Chat/README.md

 ## Introduction

-[MCDiscordChat](https://github.com/Xujiayao/MCDiscordChat) (abbreviated as MCDC), the most practical and powerful Fabric Minecraft <> Discord chat bridge.
+[MCDiscordChat](https://github.com/Xujiayao/MCDiscordChat) (abbreviated as MCDC), a highly-modified Fabric Minecraft <> Discord chat bridge that complements and enhances BRForgers/DisFabric.

 A big thanks to [BRForgers/DisFabric](https://github.com/BRForgers/DisFabric) for the original source code, which was licensed under the Mozilla Public License 2.0 (MPL-2.0).